 Paint Butterflies with FolkArt Dragonfly Glaze

 After both sides are painted and dry, it is time to add the FolkArt Dragonfly Glaze.
-It is a multi-surface formula with a shimmering finish.
-It can be used over both light and dark base colors.
+This multi-surface formula with a shimmering finish can be used over both light and dark base colors.

 I chose to use three different color shifts for my butterflies.
 I used gold-red-violet for the pink and coral butterflies, green-gold-red for the yellow and green butterflies, and violet-blue-green for the teal and purple butterflies.
 It also comes in red-violet-blue, blue-green-gold, and full spectrum shifts.

-You can see the finishes below with both one (the right) and two (the left) coats.
-The colors shift depending on the angle you are viewing your finished project.
+The finishes below have one (the right) and two (the left) coats.
+The colors shift depending on the angle you view your finished project from.

 Use your paintbrush to apply an even coat of the FolkArt Dragonfly Glaze over each butterfly.
-Allow to dry 2 hours and then apply a second coat.
+Allow it to dry for 2 hours, and then apply a second coat.

 Repeat this process on the other side of the butterfly.
 Allow the FolkArt Dragonfly Glaze to cure for 24 hours.